geospatialncl/uk_building_classification_nismod-db/README.md

 init.txt
 -------------------------------------------
 The script requires a 'init.txt' file to be located in the same directory.
-This should contain details for connecting to the NISOMD-DB++ API and required there to be three keys, user, password and url.
-It should look as below: user="example_user" password="eg_password" url="API url"
+This should contain details for connecting to the NISOMD-DB++ API and required there to be three keys, user, password and url, each on their own line in the file.
+For example, the user line should look like: user="example_user"

 Dependencies